 As part of its work to conserve biological diversity, Tambopata Ecolodge has set aside its privately-owned land for conservation.
 In 2009, this process was consolidated through the georeferencing of surrounding lands, in order to determine their precise coordinates.

 Following a long process, on October 20th 2016 Peru’s Ministry of the Environment officially recognized Tambopata Ecolodge as a Private Conservation Area.
 Covering 1065 hectares, it is the largest protected natural area in its category.

 For us, the term “eco-” is not a marketing tool to attract visitors.
-We are officially certified as an Ecolodge by the Peruvian government and acknowledged as a genuinely responsible company fully committed to conservation of rainforests that exist because we exist.
-In Peru and the rest of South America, ecotourism is the best chance tropical forests have of continued survival.
+We are officially certified as an Ecolodge by the Peruvian government and acknowledged as a genuinely responsible company fully committed to the conservation of rainforests that exist because we exist.

-In Peru it is tourism that has made it possible to create national reserves and save the forests of the Amazon basin from destruction.
+In Peru it is ecotourism that has made it possible to create protected areas and save the forests of the Amazon basin from destruction.
 By working to encourage travelers to visit the rainforest, we are ensuring it will be around for future generations to appreciate.
-Pioneering projects like Tambopata Ecolodge, which was established in 1991, provide the model that teaches local people the importance of conserving our natural heritage, by showing them that forests are worth more to us all when they are left to flourish, instead of being exploited.
+Pioneering projects like Tambopata Ecolodge, established in 1991, provide the model that teaches local people the importance of conservation, by demonstrating that forests are worth more to us all when they are left to flourish.